msanchez-beeckman/tfg-video-segmentation/README.md

     ```
 * trackSegmentNaveen.sh
   Segments tracks of a video sequence using [2].
 It calls list_images.py for both the data and the seeds, creates the result directories if necessary, and performs the track segmentation.
 To use this script, there must exist a text file in **test/tracks/** containing previously computed tracks, named after the dataset.
-  The label probabilities are stored in **results/walkerprobs/**, while the painted thresholded tracks can be found in **results/walkedseeds/<datasetname>**.
+  The label probabilities are stored in **results/walkerprobs/**, while the painted thresholded tracks can be found in **results/walkedseeds/&lt;datasetname&gt;/**.
   Two parameters are required: the name of the dataset, and the number of frames to segment.
-  An optional flag -b can be set to parse the track file using Brox's format.
+  An optional flag -b can be set to parse a track file that uses Brox's format.
   Example usage:
     ```console
     bash scripts/trackSegmentNaveen.sh bear 31
     ```
 * trackSegmentSzeliski.sh
   Segments tracks of a video sequence using [3].
 To use this script, there must exist a text file in **test/tracks/** containing previously computed tracks, named after the dataset.
-  The background weights are stored in **results/weights/**, while the painted thresholded tracks can be found in **results/model/<datasetname>**.
+  The background weights are stored in **results/weights/**, while the painted thresholded tracks can be found in **results/model/&lt;datasetname&gt;/**.
   Two parameters are required: the name of the dataset, and the number of frames to segment.
-  An optional flag -b can be set to parse the track file using Brox's format.
+  An optional flag -b can be set to parse a track file that uses Brox's format.
   Example usage:
     ```console
     bash scripts/trackSegmentSzeliski.sh bear 31
     ```

+### Important

 The shell scripts rely on knowing the absolute path to the root directory of the project.
-At the beginning of each of them there is a definition for a variable named TFGLOCATION that must be modified to the path of the project in the local machine for the scripts to work correctly.
+At the beginning of each of them there is a definition for a variable named **TFGLOCATION** that **must be modified to the path of the project in the local machine for the scripts to work correctly**.
 The location where to find the data can also be modified, in addition to some other locations such as the directory where to find the tracks for the track segmentation scripts, and where to find the seeds for trackSegmentNaveen.sh.